Get the best Beats headphones that suit your style in 2022.

-If you’re an iOS user, these chips are great since they offer instant pairing, better connection range, superior audio quality, and seamless transition from your iPhone to your iPad or MacBook.
+If you’re an iOS user, these chips are great since they offer fast pairing, better Bluetooth connection range, good sound quality, and seamless transition from one device to the other.

 Find them at any price range.

-Beats headphones are considered expensive, although that isn’t true anymore.
+Best Beats headphones are considered expensive, although that isn’t true anymore.
 While the most expensive models reach prices slightly above $300, the most affordable ones come within a $50 price range.

 In this guide, you’ll find the best and latest Beats headphones that you should consider.
 Without further ado, let’s dive into the list.